zwilsoncc/docs/README.md

 Always try to use the existing components and features in markdown.
 Create a new component or use a component from npm, unless there is no other option.

-### Submiting Changes / New Doc Pages
+### Submitting Changes / New Doc Pages

-We are happy to recieve any pull requests with changes that could make our documentation better and easier to understand.
+We are happy to receive any pull requests with changes that could make our documentation better and easier to understand.